swiss-territorial-data-lab/proj-hetres/README.md

 ## Scripts and Procedure

-Scripts are run in combination with their hard-coded config files in the following order:
+Scripts are run in combination with their hard-coded configuration files in the following order:

 1. `data_preparation/downloadNDVIdiff.py`
 2. `data_preparation/subsampleLAS.py`